A place to explore the cobwebbed corridors of comics' past.

 New York Comic Cons of the Past

 The 1960s gave birth to the Comic Book Convention.
-While they began as modest ventures at run-down hotels for fans to engage in the business of buying, selling and trading their wares, they soon expanded into larger extravaganzas at the hands of organizers who exploited the medium's burgeoning interest.
-The first Con was crafted by teenage fan Bernie Bubnis in 1964.
-The determined youngster made the rounds at several publishing houses and put the Con together at a small space in downtown Manhattan.
-You can read his first-hand account about it in a piece he wrote on this blog several years ago: https://nick-caputo.blogspot.com/2022/06/ditko-and-kid-guest-post-by-bernie.html
+While they began as modest ventures at middling hotels, they soon expanded into larger extravagzas at the hands of organizers who exploited the medium's burgeoning interest.
+The first Con was spearheaded by teenage fan Bernie Bubnis in 1964.
+The determined youngster made the rounds at several publishing houses and put it together at a small space in downtown Manhattan.
+His guests included Gold Key artist Tom Gill, Marvel reps Flo Steinberg and Dave Twedt and, astonishingly, Steve Ditko, at his one and only Convention appearance.
+Ditko however never followed protocol, and chose not to take the stage, instead he sat in the audience and mingled with fans.
+You can read more about the memorable event in Bubnis' first-hand account which I featured on my blog several years ago: https://nick-caputo.blogspot.com/2022/06/ditko-and-kid-guest-post-by-bernie.html

-Steve Ditko's cover adorned the first New York Comicon program booklet in 1964.
-Image talen from J. Ballman's detailed book on the Con, which you can still purchase from Amazon and other outlets.
+Steve Ditko's cover decorated the first New York Comic Con program booklet in 1964.
+Image taken from J. Ballman's detailed book about the gathering, which you can still purchase from Amazon and other outlets.

-The next, and longest-running Con organizer was Brooklyn born and raised Phil Seuling, a teacher who took over the operation and ran the NY shows from 1968-1983.
-While his premiere show was held in November, all later Cons were held over the Independence Day weekend.
-Under his tuteledge the annual festivites greatly expanded.
-Seuling oversaw the shows and was visibly in attendence; he often made programming announcements, interviewed guests and mingled with fans during the duration time of the convention.
+The next, and longest-running Con organizer was Brooklyn-born and raised Phil Seuling, a teacher who took over the reins and ran the NY shows from 1968-1983.
+While his premiere was held in the month of November, all later Cons took place over the Independence Day weekend.
+Because of his vision and leadership Seuling rapidly emerged as a player of great influence, catching a wave of resurgent (and growing) interest.
+Throughout his entire fifteen year tenure he would oversee the main events and contined to be a major presence, making program announcements, interviewing guests and interacting with fans.

 One of the earliest program books I aquired (where else?) at a Con!
 Cover art by newspaper cartoonist Hal Foster.

-The Con booklet included professional greetings from Marvel, DC and Warren, which provided an excellent oppotunity to promote their titles, comic strips by fan artists and plenty of ads for popular fanzines and back issue stores.
+The Con booklet included professional greetings from Marvel, DC and Warren, providing an excellent opportunity to promote their titles.
+It also contained comic strips by budding artists and plenty of ads for popular fanzines and back-issue stores.

-The comics occcasionally took notice of Cons, as seen by this satirical piece from the pages of Charlton.
-"Comics Convention", Abbott and Costello # 13, August 1970.
+Occasionally comic books themselves recognized the growing influence of Cons, as seen by this satirical piece from the pages of Charlton.
+"Comics Convention!", Abbott and Costello # 13, August 1970.
 Possible script by Denny O'Neil or Grass Green; art by Grass Green.

-In 1970 I atteded my first Con with my brother and fellow comics afficianado, John.
-I recall being baffled when we received a flyer in the mail announcing the upcoming event, drawn by humorist Sergio Aragones (of Mad fame).
-Neither of us had a history of buying comics or fanzines through the post, nor had any letters published in periodicals at the time.
-We still have no clue of how it was sent to us, as potential attendees.
-Neverthelless, John decided we would go.
+In 1970 I attended my first Con with my brother John - a fellow comics afficianado.
+I recall being baffled when we received a flyer in the mail (drawn by humorist Sergio Aragones of Mad fame), announcing the upcoming event.
+Neither of us had ventued beyond the neighborhood candy stores or bookshops; we were largely under the radar, with only a few friends and relatives aware of our interest.
+We're still clueless over how we were exposed as devotees of the medium - although we're glad we were!
+Nevertheless, John decided we would go.
 For my very first Con I can tell you little of what was seen.
 In the eyes of a young kid I was overwhelmed by the many dealers/books/fans around me.
-I only recall a huge room with the hustle and bustle of huge crowds.
+I only recall a huge room with the hustle and bustle of crowds.
 I don't believe we attended any panels; my brother was too busy adding to his collection!
-One notable event was, on our way home John asked me to carry the shopping bag of comics he purchased into the back yard while he sauntered into the kitchen to greet our parents.
-He figured they wouldn't take a liking to all those four color gems he picked up!
-Later on I would venture into the back yard and sneak them into our third floor bedroom.
+One of the more amusing and bizarre memories I can recall of that day was John asking me to carry his shopping bag full of comics into the backyard while he made his way into the kitchen to greet our parents.
+He figured they wouldn't take a liking to all those four-color gems he picked up!
+Later on I would cautiously sidle into the alley behind the house, with Bond-like efficiency, and sneak them into our third floor bedroom.
 There was a lot of espionage in collecting comics back then!

 1971 program book.
 Cover by Jim Steranko.
-This event lasted four days and featured a smorgasborg of excitement.
-Along with guests such as Steranko, Jim Warren and Gardner Fox, there were costume contests, serials (Spy Smasher, Dick Tracy), bloopers from the Star Trek TV show, Superman cartoons, art exhibits, and, of course, a kalidescope of comics, fanzines, big little books, movie posters, monster mags, and a wide range of ephemra for sale.
+This event lasted four days and Seuling went all-out in his presentation.
+Along with guests such as Steranko, Jim Warren and Gardner Fox, there were costume contests, serials (Spy Smasher, Dick Tracy), bloopers from the Star Trek TV show, Superman cartoons, art exhibits, and, of course, a wide range of ephemera that included comics, fanzines, Big Little Books, movie posters and monster mags.

-Program booklets were filled with an array of talented illustratons by a cadre of talent, both older and of more recent vintage.
+Program booklets were filled with an array of talented illustrators, both older and of more recent vintage.
 A young Frank Brunner contributed this illo to the '72 Con book.

 1974 Program cover.
 Art by Joe Simon.
-The booklet continued with spotlights on creators Frank Robbins, Will Eisner, Roy Thomas and Joe Simon, accompanied by aselection of photos, art and advertising by a plethora of comic stores and fanzines.
+The booklet continued with a spotlight on creators Frank Robbins, Will Eisner, Roy Thomas and Joe Simon, accompanied by a selection of photos, art and advertising by a plethora of comic stores and fanzines.

-My brother and I may have attended more Cons from 1971-74 - we just don't remember.
-He was a collector, mainly of Marvel Comics, although he purchased from other companies as well, including selected DC, Charlton, Warren and Gold Key titles.
-I read all the comics he bought, and occasionally, in between collecting gum cards (if you're so inclined, you can venture to this post for more: https://nick-caputo.blogspot.com/2024/02/card-collecting-in-1960s-memories.html ) I'd buy a comic or two of my own, such as the Adventures of Jerry Lewis.
+My brother and I may have attended other Cons in the years between 1971-74 but our recollection of the particulars is hazy.
+He was a collector, mainly of Marvel Comics, although he purchased books produced by other pubishing companies as well, including select DC, Charlton, Warren and Gold Key titles.
+I read all the comics he bought, and occasionally, in between collecting gum cards (if you're so inclined, you can read this post for more: https://nick-caputo.blogspot.com/2024/02/card-collecting-in-1960s-memories.html) I'd buy a comic or two of my own, such as the Adventures of Jerry Lewis.
 Hey, I'm seven years younger than him, so we sometimes had different tastes!

-In any event the next Con I specifically recall attending was engineered, not by Mr. Seuling, but Marvel comics, in 1975.
+In any event the next Con I have a specific memory of attending was engineered, not by Mr. Seuling, but Marvel comics, in 1975.
 It was a three-day affair and we, accompanied by John's friend Ben, had a blast every day.
-We found our way at many panels and saw pactically the entire Marvel staff.
-I also was floored by seeing plenty of original cover art, many for issues not yet published.
-It was exciting to see the large art, sans copy, in glorious black and white.
-In addition to the panels and art, there were costume contests and films to be seen.
-And on the last day, at a Fantastic Four panel, Jack Kirby, who had left Marvel to work exclusively for DC in 1970, made a surprise appearance!
+We found our way to many of the panels and saw practically the entire Marvel staff.
+Admittedly, at the time I was floored by seeing plenty of original cover art, many for issues not yet published.
+It was exciting to see the large pages, sans copy, in glorious black and white.
+In addition to those moments, there were costume contests and films to be seen.
+And on the last day, during a Fantastic Four discussion, Jack Kirby, who had left Marvel to work exclusively for DC in 1970, sauntered onto the stage, surprising all!

 Cover to the '75 Mightry Marvel Comic Convention.
 John Romita art.

 Kirby joined Stan Lee, Roy Thomas (I believe) and others on the podium to thunderous applause!
-It was an thrilling moment, and as can be seen by my program book autographs above, I was able to acquire Kirby's signature as well!
+It was a thrilling moment, especially since - as can be seen in my program book above - despite the chaotic outpouring of fans around him, I was somehow able to acquire Kirby's signature as well!

-We met an array of creators on those three days, including Marie Severin, Don Heck, George Perez, Steve Gerber, Joe Sinnott and many others I'm forgetting.
+We met several of the creators on those three days, including Marie Severin, Don Heck, George Perez, Steve Gerber, Joe Sinnott and many others I'm forgetting.
 Practically everyone working for Marvel was there, and we all enjoyed the festivities.

 Checking into the Caputo archives I discovered that I still have my ticket from attending the 3 day event.

-Jack Kirby did the cover honors for the '75 Seuling Comic Art Convention Con in his own incomparable style.
+Jack Kirby did the cover honors for the '75 Seuling Comic Art Convention in his own incomparable and inimitable style.

 Marvel produced its second (and final) Con the following year, with a much smaller program book.
 Art by Mike Nasser and Al Milgrom.
-I attended that one as well, but it was not as memorable as the first.
+I attended that one as well, but it did not resonate with the same fervor as the first.

-Jack Kirby was celebrated with two articles in the issue, this one looking back at his career and the other to his current Marvel efforts.
+Jack Kirby was honored with two articles in the issue, this one looking back at his career and the other to his current Marvel efforts.

-The exceptional Bernie Wrightson provided the cover for Seuling's special event.
-It was a thick and nicely designed book designed by Sal Quartuccio and Bob Keenan.
+The exceptional Bernie Wrightson provided the cover for Seuling's tenth anniversary booklet.
+It was a thick and nicely designed rendition by Sal Quartuccio and Bob Keenan.

-It was the tenth anniversary of Seuling's Cons, and he celebrated it admirably.
-His essay paid homage to Bernie Bubnis and his nascent foray into the shows, but Seuling elequently segued into his own person feelings:
+It was the tenth year in which Seuling was a driving force behind a major comic convention, and he celebrated it admirably.
+His essay paid homage to Bernie Bubnis and his nascent foray into the shows, but Seuling elequently segued into his own personal feelings:

-The program book offered articles on Bernie Wrightson and John Stanley, two very different and hugely expressive creators, the former immersed in horror-themed images. the latter a wtiter/artist who offered children's tales such as Little Lulu, but adorned with wit, wisdom, humor and charm.
+The program book offered articles on Bernie Wrightson and John Stanley, two very different and highly expressive creators, the former immersed in horror-themed images, the latter a writer and artist who presented children's tales such as Little Lulu, but embued with wit, wisdom, humor and charm.
 I had not been aware of Stanley at the time, but years later read the book collections of his work and was so amused I passed them on to other comics fans/friends.
-They alll loved them, and proved Stanley's theory that he wrote the stories to please himself and his peers, but in essence he produced work that had universal appeal.
+They alll loved them, and supported Stanley's assertion that he developed the stories to please himself and his peers, but in essence he produced work that had universal appeal.

 Walt Simonson contributed this Iron Man illo to the program book.
 He was one of many, including Jack Kirby, Alex Toth, John Severin and Gray Morow, who made the publication a visual feast.

-This was followed by 53 pages of illustrations by top pros, a short piece by Frank Thorne, the recognized artist of Red Sonja and a look at the very popular costumers, back in the days when contests were prevalent.
-All in all a well-realized "annual" production.
+This was followed by 53 pages of illustrations by top pros, a short piece by Frank Thorne, the recognized artist of Red Sonja and a look at the very popular costumers, during a period when fans were immeresed in competing with their peers and gaining recognition as contestent winners.
+All in all another well-realized production.

-Seuling made an appearance on the syndicated Mike Douglas program, proudly showing off a handful of golden age comics.
-It aired on July 28,1977 and was likely taped around the time the Con was running.
-Douglas' show was produced in Philadelphia.
+Seuling was a guest on the syndicated Mike Douglas afternoon program, proudly showing off a handful of golden age comics.
+It aired on July 28, 1977 and was likely taped when the Con was running.
+Douglas' show was filmed in Philadelphia.

-Another outstanding cover featuring a quartet of then-young and vibrant talent adorned the 1978 program cover.
+Another outstanding cover featuring a quartet of then-young and exciting talents graced the 1978 program cover.

-The 1978 Comic Art Convention was yet another solid affair, with a beautifully shiny cover (the white background is STILL vibrant some 42 years later!) and spotlights on guests Roy Thomas, Trina Robbins, Jeff Jones, Bernie Wrightson, Barry Windsor-Smith, Michael Kaluta and Phillipe Druillet. .
-It included a 10 page portfolio of artwork and was finely designed.
+The 1978 Comic Art Convention was yet another solid affair, with a striking shiny cover (the white background is STILL vibrant some 42 years later!).
+Roy Thomas, Trina Robbins, Jeff Jones, Bernie Wrightson, Barry Windsor-Smith, Michael Kaluta and Phillipe Druillet were some of the featured guests.
+It included a 10-page portfolio of exquisite graphics that represented well the effort and care that was expended by Seuling and his staff.

-While Seuling's annual extravagana continued apace, it shoud be noted that he also produced a monthly con, which was often filled with dealers where you could search out comics to fulfill your want lists.
-I made many forays into these shows over the years and filled many holes in my collection!
+While Seuling continued to carry the torch for his annual undertaking, it should be noted that he also produced a monthly Con, which was often overflowing with dealers and where fans trekked to search out comics and cross them off their want lists.
+I attended many of these smaller events over the years and filled many holes in my collection!
 Art by Dennis Kitchen.

-The 1980 program was reduced to a 32 page newsprint affair, less-slick than most of the previous efforts.
-The cover art was by Jose Luis Garcia-Lopez and Dick Giordano, and interior features were prepared for guests including Harlan Ellison, Bob Kane, Boris Vallejo and Wendy and Richard Pini by Cat Yronwode.
-Plenty of autographs were attained in my book, including Jim Aparo, Steve Leialoha, Jeff Jones, Charles Vess, Rudy Nebres, C,C. Beck and Bill Plympton!
+The 1980 program was reduced to a 32 page newsprint affair, less slick than most of the previous efforts.
+The cover art was by Jose Luis Garcia-Lopez and Dick Giordano, and interior features were prepared for guests Harlan Ellison, Bob Kane, Boris Vallejo and Wendy and Richard Pini by Cat Yronwode.
+Plenty of autographs were obtained in my book, including Jim Aparo, Steve Leialoha, Jeff Jones, Charles Vess, Rudy Nebres, C,C. Beck and Bill Plympton!
 A few, including Plympton, added sketches gratis!

-The last of my Seuling Program books, which was even smaller than the previous effort, clocking in at 20 pages.
+The last of my Seuling Program books was even smaller than the previous years' effort, clocking in at 20 pages.
 This was heading towards the end of the line for Phil, as the ringmaster passed away on August 11, 1984.
-In addition to his duties runing shows, Seuling was instrumental in overseeing Sea Gate Distributors, where he convinced major publishers (DC, Marvel, Archie, Warren) to ship their titles to comic stores on a non-returnable basis.
+In addition to his duties overseeing the shows, Seuling was running Sea Gate Distributors, where he convinced major publishers (DC, Marvel, Archie, Warren) to ship their titles to comic stores on a non-returnable basis.
 Seuling was a major businessman and made the July Cons a sucsessful venture that predated the immensly popular San Diego Comic Con, which began in 1970.
-Putting this piece together reminded me how animated and prevalent Seuling was in this period.
+Putting this piece together reminded me how animated and visible Seuling was in this period.
 I'm happy to be devoting space to his accomplishments.

-The '81 program included and ad from Marvel promoting its 20th Anniversary.
-Frank Miller pencils; Terry ASustin inks; Irv Watanabe letters.
+The '81 program included an ad from Marvel promoting its 20th Anniversary.
+Frank Miller pencils; Terry Austin inks; Irv Watanabe letters.

 With the absence of so many from the comic book firmament, along with my no longer collecting back issues, the thrill is largely absent from going to another Con.
 They have become "events" with overwhelming crowds, Movie stars abounding, and costumed figures in abundance.
 It's no longer fun for me.
 But I do appreciate the countless times I raced through the dealers room, or stopped over Gene Colan's table to see him and his wife.
-Conversations abounded, smiles were exchanged and memories made that last a lifetime.
+I enjoyed many intriguing conversations with pros and fans over the years, where smiles were exchanged and memories were made that will last a lifetime.
 It was a good time to be buying and collecting comics.

 This pic, from around 2014, was taken at the Comic Con located at the Javits Center, probably one of the last I attended.
 The erstwhile "Yancy Street Gang", a collection of scholars and wise-guys, was there to celebrate the publication of the oversized Taschen tome on display, Marvel Comics, From the Golden Age to the Silver Screen, which we greatly contributed to.
 Seen from left to right are "boisterous" Barry Pearl, "meticulous" Michael Vassallo, "Jovial" John Caputo and yours truly, "nifty" Nick Caputo.
 If only Phil Seuling were there to preside over the event!